To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Last week, Singh’s own spokesman appeared to criticise the government’s lack of vision, highlighting fissures within the ruling Congress party that may complicate policy on issues from economic reform to a separatist revolt in Kashmir.

 The government had seven years to prepare for the Games, but only started work in earnest two years ago, a move the official in charge of the 2004 Athens Olympics said showed they had underestimated the size of the task.

 Like Delhi, Athens had faced a frantic rush to complete venues which drew international censure and there were doubts the Olympics that year would even happen.
-The event, however, went ahead without any major glitches.

 The Games were supposed to highlight the modern face of this ancient land: new highways, a metro extension, sports venues and a $2-billion international airport.